What is a postpartum doula?

 What are the typical hours of a postpartum night doula, and how long should I have one?

-my minimum is 8 hours per shift/ 2 night shifts per week.
+My minimum is 8 hours per shift/ 2 shifts per week.
 I am available* for shifts between 6pm and 6am **.
-My most typical shift is 9pm to 5am, or 10pm to 6am.
+Shifts are commonly between 9pm and 5am, or 10pm and 6am.
 I am available for shifts Sunday through Thursday nights.

 *Please call for current availability and schedule openings.